mokagio/Stream/README.md

 ## The development

 [This blog post](http://mislav.uniqpath.com/2014/02/hidden-documentation/) I read some time ago inspired me on how to use git to provide extra documentation to the project and it's development.
-All the details and reasoings behind my implementation can be found in the messages of the commits.
+All the details and reasonings behind my implementation can be found in the messages of the commits.

 ---